 Rock Walk: Volunteer walks the entire track and picks up and removes rocks and other hazards from the track.

-Watering: Is responsible for taking the hoses out of the sea can and hooking it up to the water tap and waters the corners and track to keep the dust down.
+Watering: Is responsible for taking the hoses out of the shed and hooking it up to the water pump and waters the track to keep the dust down.
 This happens before racers ride, which then helps with track packing during the race.

 Sweeping: sweeping loose or excess dirt off of main track area.
 Smooths excess so that it can be watered and packed.